 First, measure the depth and width of the temporary container provided by the crematory.
 (A common size is 4.25” depth and 6” width.)
 Open the temporary container so that you can see the ashes (if you are uncomfortable doing this, do not be afraid to ask a friend or even a crematory employee to do it for you).
 Measure from the bottom of the container to the top of the ashes – which are often packaged in a separate plastic bag.
 Multiply the measurement in step 2 by the depth of the container.
 Then multiply that product by the width of the container.
 Your result will be the number of cubic inches required for the ashes.

-And, finally, you should not be worried significantly about buying too large of an urn.
+Finally, you should not be worried significantly about buying too large of an urn.
 It is quite common for pet owners to buy urns that are 50, 70 cubic inches or even more for pets that weighted even under 10 pounds.
-Also, if the urn that you select turns out to be too small, an option is to purchase a second, smaller “keepsake” urn or “keepsake jewelry” that will hold the remaining ashes.
+Also, if the urn that you select turns out to be too small, an option is to purchase a second, smaller keepsake urn, or even pet keepsake jewelry, which will hold the remaining ashes.
+Some families even scatter the remaining ashes in a favorite place shared with a pet, such as a park or beach, to leave a small part of them to enjoy their favorite area for all eternity.

 The bottom line with this consideration is to simply buy the urn that you want, the urn that will suit your needs for properly memorializing your beloved pet.
 The size of the urn will, more often than not, be no factor at all.